andrzejlisek/ScriptSDCCWeb/Readme_examples.md

 # Spirograph\.c

-This script simulates the spirograph tool by drawing hypotrochoid, epitrochoid and other similar closed curves\.
+This script simulates the spirograph tool by drawing hypotrochoid, epitrochoid, other similar closed curves and Lissajous curves\.
 The script allow for compare performance between standard implementation of operations \(emultiplication, sine and cosine\) and implementation using engine by **mathx\.h** library\.

 Script used one widget form and two canvases\.
 After script running, its almost immediatel moves into stop state\.
 In the form, there are following parameters of drawing curve: